janiceeguo/advAlgo/courselogistics/index.md

 This course will use a **standard weighted-average grading system**.
 The grade breakdown is shown below:

-- **Homework (30 percent)**: There will be six programming challenges which account in total for 30 percent of the final grade.
+- **Homework (40 percent)**: There will be six programming challenges which account in total for 30 percent of the final grade.
-- **Quizzes (40 percent)**: There will be four in-class quizzes which account for 40 percent of the final grade.
+- **Quizzes (30 percent)**: There will be two in-class quizzes which account for 30 percent of the final grade.
 - **Attendance (12 percent)**: Attendance and participation are required in this course.
 Every lecture, a random subset of students will be chosen by a computer program for attendance.
 If your name is chosen and you are not present, you will lose 2 of these 12 percentage points.
 - **Final Project (18 percent)**: There will be a final project in which groups of students study, implement, prepare, and present one advanced algorithm of their choosing.
 Details will be available on the course website.